jmneto/YouTubeSummarizerTool/README.md

 ## Running with PowerShell and Batch Script

-1. Run the batch script to start the application and open it in the browser:
+1. Run the batch script to start the application.
     ```sh
     YouTube sum.bat
     ```